Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Benchmark

 \subsubsection{ImageNet Family}

-The one-step generation models are trained on ImageNet~\cite{deng2009imagenet} (ILSVRC 2012).
-The dataset consists of 1.28 million training images and 50{,}000 validation images across 1,000 object categories organized by WordNet synsets.
-The images were sourced primarily from Flickr and verified by crowdsourced human annotators.
-In this benchmark, we use the full 50,000-image validation split as both the reference distribution for FID computation and the source of ground-truth class labels that drive class-conditional generation: each model generates exactly one image per validation example, conditioned on that example's label, for a total of 50,000 generated images.
-Moreover, ImageNetV2~\cite{recht2019imagenetv2} is a frequency-matched test set constructed to probe overfitting to the original ImageNet validation split.
-Images were collected from Flickr using the same search queries and selection criteria as ImageNet, yielding 10,000 images (10 per class) with the identical 1,000-class label space.
-We use ImageNetV2 as a within-domain generalization test: drops from ImageNet val to ImageNetV2 indicate sensitivity to the specific ImageNet validation distribution, even when the label space and collection process are matched.
+The one-step generation models are trained on ImageNet~\cite{deng2009imagenet} (ILSVRC 2012), which contains 1.28M training images and 50{,}000 validation images across 1{,}000 object categories.
+We use the full validation split as the in-domain reference distribution and generate one image per validation label, yielding 50{,}000 generated samples.
+We also evaluate on ImageNetV2~\cite{recht2019imagenetv2}, a frequency-matched test set that uses the same 1{,}000-class label with 10{,}000 images.
+We use it as a within-domain generalization test, where drops from ImageNet validation to ImageNetV2 indicate sensitivity to the original validation distribution.